Gild56/the_test/README.md

 ### Add an image to your question

-To add a image, you must indicate it in the `databases/images.csv`
+To add an image, you must indicate it in the `iq_test/databases/images.csv`

-The line, where you put the name of your image must be the exact line of the question in your database file.
+The line where you put the name of your image must match the exact line of the question in your database file.

-If you want to add an image only to *certains* questions, leave the others *vides*.
+If you want to add an image to only certain questions, leave the corresponding lines empty.

 #### **Examples:**